ST. JUDE MISSION - Tokyo, Japan

 Although founded by a group of Ukrainian expatriates, our community is open to people of any nationality.
 All who come with sincere intent, whether or not they are Orthodox or Christian, are welcome, and all who attend, whether or not they are Ukrainian, will have a good chance to make friends as we worship together according to the ancient Christian tradition, and together explore how to apply the wisdom of Christian teachings to our lives in today's world.

-Services alternate between Ukrainian and English, with some Ukrainian, English, and Japanese used each week.
+Services alternate between Ukrainian and Japanese, with English used each week.
 Our priest, Fr.
 Paul Koroluk, speaks English and Japanese.

 Worship Schedule

-We are extremely grateful to the Faithful of St. Alban's Anglican Church, and to Bishop Ueda of Tokyo, for allowing us to worship at St. Alban's.
+We are extremely grateful to the Faithful of St. Alban's Anglican Church, and to Bishop Takahashi of Tokyo, for allowing us to worship at St. Alban's.
 God Grant them many years!

 Tokyo: